Ear infection - acute

 - Hearing loss in the affected ear

-The ear infection may start shortly after having a cold.
-Sudden drainage of yellow or green fluid from the ear may mean a ruptured eardrum.
+The ear infection may start shortly after a cold.
+Sudden drainage of yellow or green fluid from the ear may mean the eardrum has ruptured.

-All acute ear infections include fluid behind the eardrum.
-You can use an electronic ear monitor, such as EarCheck, to detect this fluid at home.
-The device is available at pharmacies, but you still need to see your doctor to confirm any possible ear infection.
+All acute ear infections involve fluid behind the eardrum.
+At home, you can use an electronic ear monitor to check for this fluid.
+You can buy this device at a drugstore.
+You still need to see a health care provider to confirm an ear infection.

-The health care provider will look inside the ears using an instrument called an otoscope.
-This may show:
+The provider will look inside the ears using an instrument called an otoscope.
+This exam may show:

 - Air bubbles or fluid behind the eardrum

 The provider might recommend a hearing test if the person has a history of ear infections.

 Some ear infections clear on their own without antibiotics.
 Treating the pain and allowing the body time to heal itself is often all that is needed: